Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Limitations

 \section{Limitations}

-A fundamental limitation of our approach is that the language model itself is not improved.
+A fundamental limitation of our approach is that the LM itself is not improved.
 Furthermore, our meta-utility measures improver quality only indirectly via improvements in downstream task utility.
-Unlike in some prior work \citep[e.g.,][]{schmidhuber2003godel}, any single attempted improvement may result in worse performance, which can lead to further deterioration.
+Unlike in some prior work \citep[e.g.,][]{schmidhuber2003godel}, any improvement attempt may result in worse performance, which can lead to further deterioration.
 Another limitation is that STOP requires an efficiently-evaluatable (and describable) utility function, which may not be available for every task.
+Correspondingly, as STOP's cost grows substantially faster than the cost of the optimized improver, it may be expensive to run.\looseness=-1

 Our improvement framework also maintains a single improver at each step, while some approaches may benefit from maintaining a population.
 While this is not a strict limitation in that an improver could itself sample from a population of implementations, it likely imposes a bias.
+Moreover, a deeper analysis of alternative seed improvers and their tradeoffs would be valuable future work.
+Lastly, our experiments depend on a closed large LM that may be deprecated in the future, which harms interpretability and long-term reproducibility.
+Based on the GPT-3.5 results, it is unlikely that STOP would consistently work with any open-source LM at the time of writing \citep{touvron2023llama,jiang2023mistral}.
+As new models with similar capabilities to GPT-4 emerge, we hope to understand how and whether STOP generalizes. \looseness=-1

+Lastly, we note some open challenges.
+First, although one could potentially apply STOP to open-domain coding tasks, the meta-utility calculation relies on many calls to the utility -- therefore, expensive utility functions pose additional challenges, and handling such tasks requires further work.
+We also anticipate that while the optimizer could theoretically optimize open-ended language inputs, this may make it less likely to act as a good code optimizer.
+We also leave this to future work.
+In addition, it may be possible in principle to overcome some of the limitations of weaker models with stronger scaffoldings and a larger budget.\looseness=-1